 This diary study details a self-directed approach to the acquisition of the Turkish language, conducted within the target-language culture.
 Based on the foundations of communicative language learning approaches and utilizing sessions with a native language informant, the study sought to discover which components best facilitated language acquisition in the subject.
 Results recorded in the diary were analyzed along with the results of a pre-and post-language proficiency test.
 The study found the factors that most related to successful acquisition were: talking as much as possible with native speakers, keeping a language journal, using a picture book, engaging in role play, and using authentic texts/materials.

 Peterson, Jill M, "A self-directed approach to Turkish language acquisition: a diary study" (2012).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 485.